VineetKumarRakesh/thg/README.md

-# 🧠 Advancing Talking Head Generation: The Great Lip Sync Conspiracy
+# 🧠 Advancing Talking Head Generation: A Comprehensive Survey of Multi-Modal Methodologies, Datasets, Evaluation Metrics, and Loss Functions

 > _"Ever wished your photo could argue back in meetings?
 We’re not there yet... but this is dangerously close."_
 > — The Authors (probably)